-Leave the door of your dorm room open much of the day and cultivate a broad group of friends.
+Leave your dorm room door open much of the day and cultivate a broad group of friends.
 Don’t walk around campus texting.
 Make eye contact.
 Chat with kids in class.
 Set up a study group of three or four people to share ideas, questions, and notes if you have to miss a class (see #1).
-Michelle adds: I neglected an important piece of social advice – practice safe sex!
-Nothing can put a damper in your college experience, and that of your partner, like an unplanned pregnancy.
+Michelle adds: I neglected an important piece of social advice — practice safe sex!
+Nothing like an unplanned pregnancy can put a damper on your college experience and that of your partner.

 9. SAVOR YOUR INDEPENDENCE.

 College is a time to grow up.
-Make the place where you live a home away from home so you have a measure of personal comfort.
+Make the place you live home away from home to measure personal comfort.
 Create a positive atmosphere that will nurture you.
-Keep your support system – friends, family – in place, and call them when you need them, but don’t be afraid of loosening the ties.
+Keep your support system — friends, family — in place, and call them when you need them, but don’t be afraid of loosening the ties.

 Elias says, “If anything, going to college has strengthened my ties with my family.
 It made me much more appreciative of having a stellar home life.
-I met people who were so happy to be away from home that they never wanted to go back.
-It made me really value my family.”
+I met people so happy to be away from home that they never wanted to return.
+It made me value my family.”

 10. MAKE THE MOST OF EACH DAY.
 THE YEARS WILL FLY BY.

 Michelle Miller-Adams is a professor of political science at Grand Valley State University in Allendale, Michigan.